 If the information is complex and requires further explanation, other types of communication channels may be needed (as well).

 Write a few explanatory lines so that the reader can quickly understand what the newsletter is about.
 For example: “The xx newsletter reports about xx/what is going on within xx/the xx project, which may be of interest to you as an employee at xx.
 It is sent out by xx every xx weeks.
-Please contact editor xx if you want to contribute with material.”
-This type of text is a way to pinpoint the newsletter’s elevator pitch, and is preferably to be placed at the end of the newsletter.
+Please contact editor xx if you want to contribute material.”
+This description is preferably to be placed at the end of the newsletter.

 Layout and structure